 Partial child care leave

 Child care leave can also be part-time.
 An employer and employee can agree on partial child-care leave.
 This means working shorter hours and being paid correspondingly less.
 It is also possible for both parents to take partial child care leave, for example, so that one works in the morning and the other in the afternoon.
-You can stay on partial child care leave until your child completes his/her second school grade.
+You can stay on partial child care leave until your child completes the second year of school.

-You can apply for flexible care allowance (joustava hoitoraha) from Kela to look after a child who is under the age of 3 and partial care allowance (osittainen hoitoraha) to look after a child who is at grades 1 or 2 at school if you have a municipality of residence in Finland.
-Flexible care allowance is not granted for looking after a child who is three years old or over, but not yet in school.
+You can apply for flexible care allowance from Kela to look after a child who is under the age of three and partial care allowance to look after a child who is at grade 1 or 2 at school.
+Flexible care allowance is not granted for looking after a child who has turned three but is not yet in school.

-Read more about flexible and partial childcare allowance on the InfoFinland web page Benefits for looking after a child at home.
+Read more about flexible and partial child care allowance on the InfoFinland page Benefits for looking after a child at home.